GreyCoder/TorrentTTP/README.rst

 Raw TCP to HTTP
 ----------------

-This protocol will make use of HTTP(S) for communication rather than streaming throw raw socket objects.
+This protocol will make use of HTTP(S) for communication rather than streaming through raw socket objects.
 It may be more expensive than raw TCP with the addition of the HTTP headers, but it gains the benifit of using a familiar, mainstream, and well supported protocol for communication plus all the perks that come with it (potential for cacheing, easy SSL/TLS implementation, web framework readiness, etc.).